Consensys/doc.goquorum/docs/HowTo/Configure/ConfigurePTM.md

 # Configure the private transaction manager

-When starting a GoQuorum node, you can configure a connection to the [private transaction manager](../../Concepts/Privacy/Privacy.md#private-transaction-manager) and enable private transactions using any of the following methods.
+You can configure a connection to the
+[private transaction manager](../../Concepts/Privacy/Privacy.md#private-transaction-manager) and enable private transactions using any of the following methods.